Skip to main content

 Your doctor will narrow the (enormous) field of possible diagnoses by talking to you and by examining you.
 They may be able to find the cause simply from doing so.
 For example, if they find the typical rash of shingles, you will need no further tests to find the cause.

-Next it will depend on what examination and which tests above have suggested.
+Next it will depend on what has already been found by examining you and talking with you.
 In some cases no further tests will be needed - if, for example, your doctor is confident you have indigestion, or constipation or shingles.

 If a heart or lung problem is suspected, a heart tracing (electrocardiogram, or ECG) and/or chest X-ray might be required.
 If a problem with your stomach or upper bowel is suspected, you may need an examination with a tube with a camera put down into your stomach (an endoscopy).

 A computerised tomography (CT) scan or an ultrasound scan may be helpful to look at your spleen, pancreas or kidneys.
-In some cases an X-ray of the tummy may be useful.
 Further tests include other 'scopes' (such as a colonoscopy or endoscopic retrograde cholangiopancreatography (ERCP) and other scans (such as a magnetic resonance imaging (MRI) scan).

 Nobody will need all these tests, and some people may not need any.

-There is no single answer to this until you know what the cause of your pain is.
+This will depend on the cause of your pain.
 See the relevant leaflet for the condition with which you have been diagnosed.
-Treatments for a few of the causes of LUQ pain are briefly discussed below.

 Are you protected against flu?